Jamie Collins (American football): New England Patriots (second stint)

 On May 15, 2019, Collins re-signed with the Patriots on a one-year deal.

-In week 2 against the Miami Dolphins, Collins made 5 tackles, half a sack, and 2 interceptions in the 43-0 win.
-On Collins' first interception, he picked off a pass from Ryan Fitzpatrick that was bobbled in the hands of running back Kalen Ballage and returned it for a 69 yard touchdown.
+In week 2 against the Miami Dolphins, Collins made 5 tackles, half a sack, and 2 interceptions in the 43–0 win.
+On Collins' first interception, he picked off a pass from Ryan Fitzpatrick that was bobbled in the hands of running back Kalen Ballage and returned it for a 69-yard touchdown.
 Collins made his second interception off Josh Rosen as time expired in the game.

-In week 3 against the New York Jets, Collins sacked Luke Falk twice as the Patriots won 30-14.
+In week 3 against the New York Jets, Collins sacked Luke Falk twice as the Patriots won 30–14.

-In week 4 against the Buffalo Bills, Collins sacked Josh Allen once and intercepted Matt Barkley late in the fourth quarter to seal a 16-10 win for the Patriots.
+In week 4 against the Buffalo Bills, Collins sacked Josh Allen once and intercepted Matt Barkley late in the fourth quarter to seal a 16–10 win for the Patriots.

-In week 6 against the New York Giants, Collins forced a fumble on running back Jon Hilliman that was recovered by teammate Kyle Van Noy who returned the ball for a touchdown in the 35-14 win.
+In week 6 against the New York Giants, Collins forced a fumble on running back Jon Hilliman that was recovered by teammate Kyle Van Noy who returned the ball for a touchdown in the 35–14 win.

-In week 8 against his former team, the Cleveland Browns, Collins recorded a team high 13 tackles and sacked Baker Mayfield 1.5 times in the 27-13 win.
+In week 8 against his former team, the Cleveland Browns, Collins recorded a team high 13 tackles and sacked Baker Mayfield 1.5 times in the 27–13 win.

 Detroit Lions

 On March 25, 2020, Collins signed a three-year, $30 million contract with the Detroit Lions.
 Collins reunited with former New England Patriots’ defensive coordinator and Detroit Lions head coach Matt Patricia and teammates Duron Harmon and Danny Shelton.

 On September 13, 2020, Collins was ejected after making contact with a referee after a play during the second quarter of a 27–23 loss to the Chicago Bears.

 In the following week's game against the Green Bay Packers, Collins recorded his first sack as a Lion on Aaron Rodgers during the 42–21 loss.

 In Week 3 against the Arizona Cardinals, Collins recorded his first interception as a Lion during the 26–23 win.

-On September 28, 2021 Collins was released by the Lions after attempts to trade him had failed.
+On September 28, 2021, Collins was released by the Lions after attempts to trade him had failed.

 New England Patriots (third stint)

 The Patriots re-signed Collins on October 6, 2021.
 Collins made his third debut for the Patriots in the week 5 match against the Houston Texans.
-He recorded a sack of Texans quarterback Davis Mills during a 25-22 road victory for the Patriots.
+He recorded a sack of Texans quarterback Davis Mills during a 25–22 road victory for the Patriots.
 He was placed on injured reserve on November 13.
 He was activated on December 6.
-Collins re-signed with the Patriots on October 3, 2022 to the practice squad.
-His practice squad contract with the team expired after the season on January 8, 2023.
+Collins re-signed with the Patriots on October 3, 2022, to the practice squad.

+Retirement

+On October 6, 2023, Collins announced his retirement from the NFL.